-- (a) Where an employee is pregnant, and has a doctors certificate advising that it would be preferable for the employee to work part-time; the employee may enter into an agreement, the terms of which are to be in writing, work part-time in one or more periods at any time up to the child's third birthday or until the third anniversary of the placement of the child. - (b) The work to be performed part-time need not be the work performed by the employee in his or her former position.
+- (a) Where a practitioner is pregnant, and has a doctors certificate advising that it would be preferable for the practitioner to work part-time; the practitioner may enter into an agreement, the terms of which are to be in writing, work part-time in one or more periods at any time up to the child's third birthday or until the third anniversary of the placement of the child. - (b) The work to be performed part-time need not be the work performed by the practitioner in his or her former position.